-Mohamed-Slim Alouini is the CEMSE Division Associate Dean, Professor of Electrical Engineering (EE), Affiliate Professor of Applied Mathematics and Computational Science (AMCS), Affiliate Professor of Statistics (STAT), Principal Investigator of the Communication Theory Lab (CTL) and active member of the Sensor Initiative (SI) of the King Abdullah University of Sciences and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia.
+Mohamed-Slim Alouini is the CEMSE Division Associate Dean, Professor of Electrical and Computer Engineering (ECE), Affiliate Professor of Applied Mathematics and Computational Science (AMCS), Affiliate Professor of Statistics (STAT), Principal Investigator of the Communication Theory Lab (CTL) and active member of the Sensor Initiative (SI) of the King Abdullah University of Sciences and Technology (KAUST), Thuwal, Makkah Province, Saudi Arabia.

 Education and Early Career

 He is one of the Founders of the ECE Program at KAUST and is now leading the Communication Theory Lab.
 He received his Ph.D. in Electrical Engineering from the California Institute of Technology (Caltech), Pasadena, California, United States of America, in 1998.

 Areas of Expertise and Current Scientific Interests